Summary of The Marketer's Guide to Website Personalization

 - Collect behavioral and contextual data with a pixel installed on your site.
 You can accomplish that through Proof Experiences or Segment.

-What tools do you need for personalizing your site?
+What tools do you need to personalize your site?

 - Data Integration Tools (such as Segment and Hull.io)